unrealwork/atsd-use-cases/USMortality/configuration.md

     <img src="Images/Figure13.png" width="500" >

-    As was written into our `docker-compose.yaml`, we have already connected Collector to ATSD, as well as imported and scheduled our `job.xml` job.
-This `.xml` job file contains rules for how, essentially, the data will be retrieved from the source, in our case [data.gov](https://catalog.data.gov/dataset/deaths-in-122-u-s-cities-1962-2016-122-cities-mortality-reporting-system).
+    As was written into our `docker-compose.yaml`, we have already connected Collector to ATSD, as well as imported and scheduled a `.xml` job file.
+This file contains rules for how, essentially, the data will be retrieved from the source, in our case [data.gov](https://catalog.data.gov/dataset/deaths-in-122-u-s-cities-1962-2016-122-cities-mortality-reporting-system).

 7. Now click back on the **Jobs** tab.

+   ![Figure 32](Images/Figure32.png)

    Only jobs that are **Enabled** are shown as the default.
+Our job is already set to **Enabled**, as was specified in our `docker-compose.yaml` file, so it shows up right away.
 The name of the file that will show up in Collector is `socrata-cdc`.
-Our job is already set to **Enabled**, as was specified in our `docker-compose.yaml` file.

-   ![Figure 32](Images/Figure32.png)

    ![Figure 50](Images/Figure50.png)